daniel-k/HermitCore/README.md

 $ cmake -DTOOLCHAIN_BIN_DIR=/home/user/hermit/bin
 ```

-assuming that binary like `x86_64-hermit-gcc` and friends are located in that
+assuming that binaries like `x86_64-hermit-gcc` and friends are located in that
 directory.